igorski/binarcular/README.md

 npm install
 ```

-You can develop (and test against the example app) by running:
+You can develop (and test against the example app by navigating to _http://localhost:8080_) by running:

 ```
 npm run dev